href="../../images/logo.svg"/>

 Pallet delivery is typically included in the per-pallet price for standard truckload orders (60-80 pallets minimum).
 LTL (less-than-truckload) orders under 60 pallets may carry a delivery surcharge.
 Delivery is free for standing orders with sufficient weekly volume.
 Florida Pallet Supply delivers throughout FL, GA, NJ, MD, and DE with competitive per-mile freight costs.

-Three highest-impact moves: (1) Match grade to application - most operations overpay by using Grade A where Grade B is sufficient; (2) Commit to standing weekly orders instead of spot buys - earns $1-$3/pallet discount; (3) Optimize delivery method - drop trailer avoids live-unload premiums.
+Three highest-impact moves: (1) Match grade to application - most operations overpay by using Grade A where Grade B is sufficient; (2) Commit to standing weekly orders instead of spot buys - earns current market rate / pallet discount; (3) Optimize delivery method - drop trailer avoids live-unload premiums.
 A thorough pallet program audit often finds 15-25% savings without any change to operations.

 Yes.
-Georgia typically runs $0.50-$1.00 per pallet cheaper than Florida for new pallets due to proximity to SYP lumber mills in the Southeast.
+Georgia typically runs current market price per pallet cheaper than Florida for new pallets due to proximity to SYP lumber mills in the Southeast.
 New Jersey and Maryland are similar to Florida pricing for recycled grades.
 Florida Pallet Supply sources regionally to minimize freight costs in each state, which keeps pricing competitive across all five markets we serve.

-ISPM-15 heat treatment adds $2-$4 per pallet regardless of base grade.
+ISPM-15 heat treatment adds current market price per pallet regardless of base grade.
 The cost reflects the kiln treatment process, certification documentation, and IPPC stamping.
 This premium is fixed - there's no economy of scale on heat treatment cost per pallet at standard truckload volumes.
 For export operations, HT pallets are non-negotiable; the premium is a cost of doing international business.

 Related Pallet Guides